syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 'Get the signed date

-Dim signdate As DateTime = signatureField.Signature.SignedDate
+Dim signedDate As DateTime = signatureField.Signature.SignedDate

 'Get the signed name